vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 ## Tasks and Progress (TODO)

-### 12.6 Volatility, Volume, and Additional Indicators
-- Display volatility (e.g., ATR), volume at trade entry, and any other indicator relevant to the strategy.
-- Acceptance: Each trade log entry includes ATR/volume at entry; summary stats are provided.
-- Status: Pending

 ### 12.7 Drawdown Table or Timeline
 - Create a table and/or plot of all drawdown periods, showing depth and recovery time, not just max drawdown.
 - Acceptance: Drawdown table and timeline plot are present in the report.